Portland Child Custody Attorneys

 How is Custody Determined in Oregon?

-The Parent Who Historically Has Been and Can Continue to be a Primary Caregiver
+The Parent Who Has Historically Been and Can Continue to be the Primary Caregiver

-Emotional Ties Between a Child and Their Parents/ The Interest Each Parent Has Towards the Child
+Emotional Ties Between a Child and Their Parents/The Interest Each Parent Demonstrates Towards the Child

-A Parent’s Willingness to Facilitate a Healthy Relationship Between the Child and the Other Parent
+A Parent’s Willingness to Facilitate a Constructive Relationship Between the Child and the Other Parent

 DUI Arrests & Child Custody

-If You’re In The Midst a Custody Battle
+If You’re In The Midst of a Custody Battle

 If You Already Have Custody